Oracle DBA Best Practices

 FROM v$active_instances;

-5. Is there Data Guard replication running? conn / as sysdba
+6. Is Data Guard replication running? conn / as sysdba

 SELECT protection_mode, protection_level, remote_archive, database_role, dataguard_broker, guard_status